Talkala logo

 Why an inbound text didn't show up in your inbox

 Talkala only delivers a plain-text inbound SMS when the number is active, pricing is configured, and the wallet can cover the next segment.
-If any of those fail, the message is silently dropped.
+If any of those fail, the message does not appear.

-The inbox fails closed at the prepaid and launch-scope boundaries.
-If the number subscription is inactive, pricing isn't configured, the wallet can't afford the next SMS segment, or the message contains media, Talkala acknowledges the provider webhook but doesn't create an inbox message.
+If the number subscription is inactive, pricing isn't configured, or the wallet can't afford the next SMS segment, the message does not appear in your inbox.

 That media rule is broader than photos alone.
-Videos, audio clips, contact cards, and other MMS-style attachments are also outside launch scope.
+Videos, audio clips, contact cards, and other MMS-style attachments are also unsupported.

-This is why a number can look like it's set up correctly but still refuse new inbound messages until the billing or configuration issue is resolved.
+This is why a number can look set up but still miss new inbound messages until the billing or configuration issue is fixed.

 • Low wallet balance drops the next inbound SMS instead of creating debt.